cs4241-21a/final_project/proposal.md

 # Improving WPI's really bad no good laundry status pages
 WPI has a serious problem.
-Say you want to check the status of a laundry room and see how busy it is.
+Say you want to check the status of a laundry room and see how busy it is (https://laundryconnect.net/wpifounders.aspx for instance).
 More specifically - on your phone.
 Wait, what's that?
 Do I hear the sounds of 2000s web design?

-Here comes us making the laundry status page much, much better.
+Here comes us making the laundry status page much, much better, with such buzzwords as Material Design, React, Node.JS, Blockchain, ML, and AI.

 # What the project consists of
 * A web scraper in Node.JS to get data from LaundryConnect.
 This sits on a server and runs every 5 minutes.
 One of our group members wrote a prototype web scraper in Python, so there's some familiarity of the system.